 15 Ways to Recover From Narcissistic Abuse

 The stages of healing from narcissistic abuse typically take time, introspection, and support.
 However, recognizing the abuse is the first step.
 Furthermore, it’s important to anticipate how the narcissist may react and it is essential that you have measures in place to take care of yourself.
-No matter how challenging the situation seems, recovery is always possible.
+No matter how challenging the situation seems, recovery from narcissistic abuse is always possible.

 1. Label the Abuse